seccily/yoga-analyzer/README.md

 # Yoga Analyzer App

-## model-trainings
+## Folder Contents

-This folder contains the .ipynb notebooks used during the fine-tuning of our models.
+- model-training: This folder contains the .ipynb notebooks used during the fine-tuning of our models.

-## YogaAnalyzerApp

-This folder contains the files required for the app.
+- YogaAnalyzerApp: This folder contains the files required for the app.

-### Details of how to run the project
+## Details of how to run the project

 There are two methods to run the project:
 1. By installing a virtual environment
 2. Via Docker image

-#### 1. Running the project with virtual environment
+### 1. Running the project with virtual environment

 To run the project with a virtual environment, a virtual environment with python==3.11 version is required.
 After the requirements are downloaded in the virtual environment, the following command should be used to run the project.